TUDelft-IN4303-2017/TUDelft-IN4303-2017.github.io/assignments/ms3/lab12.md

 This works like a challenge, but it gives you extra points on top of the total points of your assignment.

 ## Detailed Instructions

-### JasminXT Update

-This lab requires you to update JasminXT to the latest version.

-1. Choose *Check for Updates* from the *Help* menu.
-2. Wait for updates to be found.
-3. Install the updates to JasminXT.
-4. Restart Eclipse

 ### Write Even More Jasmin Code